samthebest/dump/draft-blogs/types-time-for-data-science-to-catch-up.md

 ## Barrier to Entry?

 The biggest complaint people have about Scala, and it's certainly mine, is getting an IDE, SBT and my libraries set up.
 Sorting out a proper build file for a Scala project with multiple dependencies is a multi-day ticket in JIRA even for an experienced Scala/Java developer.
-Now try asking someone completely unfamiliar to Scala (and Java) and completely oblivious of it's benifits to spend potentially a week figureing out how to get their laptop & production environment into a position where they can deploy a single line of code.
+Throw in a release process, some quirky libraries, deduplicate issues and Spark, and it's more like an entire sprint.
+Now try asking someone completely unfamiliar to Scala (and Java) and completely oblivious of it's benifits to spend potentially weeks figureing out how to get their laptop & production environment into a position where they can deploy a single line of code.

+Your essentially saying to a Data Scientist, your going to have to put more time and effort into getting a "word count" application to build than to get highly complex mathematical algorithm to work, it's ridiculous.

+Compare with Python, one just installs Anaconda and boom you have everything you ever wanted without ever even seeing a build file!

+Now throw in everyones favourite Big Data processing tool, Spark, a framework that is so epically complicated to setup dependencies it even comes with it's own scripts for "doing this for you" (not that it succeeds).
+In the early versions of Spark you could run your jar with `java -cp`, now you have to use `spark-submit` because so many users had problems getting a working build file.

+I used to believe that I couldn't understand how to get build files to work was because I never invested enough time into it.
+Now over the years I certainly have spend a lot of time on them.

 It's not an easy sell and I concede I don't have a counter argument other than "please just try to push through that barrier, *trust me* the other side is worth it".